 During gasification, tar formation is one of the biggest issues which cause, for example, equipment blocking, poor quality gas output and increased maintenance.
 Environmental issues surrounding biomass gasification include the emission of toxic gases, such as CO, Six, NOx.

 The proposed database includes a collection of patents and patent applications disclosing various aspects of syngas production.
+The database includes documents that are related to the production of syngas, but can also be related to other technological fields.
+It considers conventional types of feedstocks, such as natural gas, coal, biomass, and other feedstocks.
+Patent document selection of the database covers such technological processes as Feedstock preparation, Primary technologies of syngas production, Syngas production in general, Microchannel syngas production, Underground coal gasification, Other methods of syngas production, and Treatment of syngas.
 Each patent document in the database is marked with special symbols allowing a required group of inventions to be sorted out from the entire array, depending on the user requirements.
 In addition to conventional indicators representing bibliographical data of a patent document (ID number, publication date, patenting office, names of authors and applicants, IPC indices, patent family data, etc.) the database provides technological indicators, representing, for instance, feedstock material kind (GTL, CTL, etc.), type of technological procedure (feedstock preparation, main process, microchannel technologies, treatment of product, etc.), problems the invention disclosed in a patent document is aiming to solve (high costs, low efficiency, etc.), and type of invention (method, device, composition).
 Also, for a vast majority of patent documents patent rating is calculated using original software.

 The database includes more than 19500 patent documents published in generally-accessible sources all over the world during 1990 and 2022.
 General methodology of patent database compilation and statistical evaluation used in this product can be found at aenert.com.